actuallycoding/CalculatorApp/README.md

 # Command-Line Calculator (C++)
 This is a simple command-line calculator written in C++.
 It supports basic arithmetic operations and additional functions like exponentiation and square root.
-The calculator also keeps a history of calculations, which is saved to a file for persistence.
+The calculator also keeps a history of calculations which is session-based history (History resets when the program closes).

 ## Features
 ### Basic Arithmetic Operations